 ..14 And he called the people to him again and said to them, “Hear me, all of you, and understand: 15 There is nothing outside a person that by going into him can defile him, but the things that come out of a person are what defile him.”
 17 And when he had entered the house and left the people, his disciples asked him about the parable.
 18 And he said to them, “Then are you also without understanding?
 Do you not see that whatever goes into a person from outside cannot defile him, 19 since it enters not his heart but his stomach, and is expelled?”
 (Thus he declared all foods clean.)
 20 And he said, “What comes out of a person is what defiles him.
 21 For from within, out of the heart of man, come evil thoughts, sexual immorality, theft, murder, adultery, 22 coveting, wickedness, deceit, sensuality, envy, slander, pride, foolishness.
 23 All these evil things come from within, and they defile a person.”
 (Mark 7: 1-2, 5-8, 14-23)

-The unclean things described in Leviticus are to help Israel understand that their hearts are unclean and defiled, and that they need to be purified.
-And we have been purified and washed of all things that defile us (past tense!):
+The unclean things described in Leviticus are to help Israel understand that their hearts are unclean and defiled (which is also why I think the symbols in Leviticus of uncleanliness are linked to the fall curses, in order to remind of their state and rebellious nature) and that they need to be purified.
+We have been purified and washed of all things that defile us (past tense!):

 11 And such were some of you.
 But you were washed, you were sanctified, you were justified in the name of the Lord Jesus Christ and by the Spirit of our God.
 (1 Corinthians 6:11)

 This is a great thing to praise God for!
-I thank God that the my state of cleanliness is permanent and dependent upon His actions not mine.
-I am thankful I don’t need to stay away, but am consecrated and holy, and can have full and intimate relationship with Him.
+I thank God that my state of cleanliness is permanent and dependent upon His actions, not mine.
+I am thankful I don’t need to stay away but am consecrated and holy, and can have a full and intimate relationship with Him.
+I am no longer a living reminder of the fall but a living representation of God’s power to save and redeem.

 Before Next Post